willnx/vlab_proxy/README.rst

 vLab Proxy
 ##########

-Unifies all the different vLab services behind a single URL. `HAProxy <http://www.haproxy.org>`_ is used in this service to:
+Unifies all the different vLab services behind a single URL. `NGINX <https://www.nginx.com/>`_ is used in this service to:

 - Perform layer-7 routing